 The Truth About Overcrowding and the New Rules for Machu Picchu Entry Tickets

-In case anyone is under the impression that the "New Rules" for half day entry tickets to Machu Picchu have anything to do with reducing congestion at the citadel, there is no connection.
+In case anyone is under the impression that the "New Rules" for half day entry tickets to Machu Picchu have anything to do with limiting the number of visitors to the citadel, there is no connection.
 The Peruvian government has not taken any steps to reduce the number of visitors to Machu Picchu.
 As a matter of fact, on July 1, 2017, they more than doubled the amount of tickets available for purchase.
 The Peruvian government did change entry tickets to half day.
 But was it to reduce the steady stream of humanity making their way to the Andes Mountains?
 I don't think so.
 I went to the Peru government website and collected the data.
 Because numbers don't lie.

 What Changes did the Peru Government Implement on July 1, 2017?

-The Peru government changed all entry tickets to half day, and, on the same date, increased availability from 2500 tickets per day to 6534 per day.
+The Peru government changed all entry tickets to half day, and, on the same date, increased the number of tickets from 2500 to 6534 per day.
 Was it sneaky?
 Or shrewd marketing?
 Did no one notice?
 After the Peru government announced the change to half day tickets, headlines about the "New Rules" started popping up, but nothing was ever said about the increase in ticket numbers.
 Honestly the majority of visitors (based on feedback from our team of guides) have their fill of ruins within 3-4 hours at most.
-It wasn't really necessary to limit visits to half day.
-Most people didn't want or need a full day.
-A small minority of visitors want a full day inside the ruins, and they can still buy 2 entries in the same day. (below I include description of the best way to arrange a full day visit)
+A small minority of visitors want a full day inside the ruins, and they can still buy 2 entries in the same day.